uniqpath/dmt/core/node/connectome/README.md

 What library doesn't do yet but will soon:

-- properly use nonces (for now it is a constant nonce for each sent message) - this is easy to update and will be done soon
 - consider man-in-the middle attacks, we will add this soon so that connection receiver public key is optinally checked against a known value